Uber's first diversity report reveals no surprises

 "This report is a first step in showing that diversity and inclusion is a priority at Uber," Kalanick said in a statement Tuesday.
 "I know that we have been too slow in publishing our numbers -- and that the best way to demonstrate our commitment to change is through transparency.
 And to make progress, it's important we measure what matters."

-As far as racial diversity, 49 percent of Uber's US employees are white, 30 percent Asian, 8 percent black and 5 percent Hispanic.
+As far as racial diversity, nearly 50 percent of Uber's US employees are white, almost 31 percent are Asian, 8.8 percent are black and 5.6 percent are Hispanic.
 Again, these numbers drop for tech and leadership roles.
 Uber's US tech managers are 75 percent white and 25 percent Asian.

 "Our leadership is more homogeneous than the rest of our employees," Uber wrote in its report.
 "For example, no black or Hispanic employees hold leadership positions in tech.
 This clearly has to change -- a diversity of backgrounds and experience is important at every level."